Resources > Articles

 Managing Internal Feature Requests

-When I watch the TV show Bob the Builder with my kids, the product manager in me always takes issue with Bob’s catchphrase question, “Can we build it?”
-I guess it’s because I get asked this deceptively simple question all the time at work.
-I try not to reflexively shout, “Yes, we can!” as Bob’s construction-equipment friends always do.
+As a product manager, I get asked similar versions of this deceptively simple question all of the time.
 My more pragmatic response is usually, “Sure, we can build just about anything, but should we?”
-I guess, “Should we build it?” doesn’t make for such a great catchphrase, but it would make Bob a better product manager.
+I guess this isn’t a great catchphrase, but it would make Bob a better product manager.

-If information security’s goal is security and uptime, and sales’ goal is revenue, it’s difficult to prioritize each of their needs in a common backlog.
+If information security’s goal is security and uptime and sales’ goal is revenue, it’s difficult to prioritize each of their needs in a common backlog.
 But if you, as the gatekeeper, can point to one set of top-down objectives, it becomes easier.
-If the organization’s objectives include increasing revenue per customer, and sales asks for a product widget that enables them to sell add-ons, it’s clear this request trumps others that don’t directly contribute to the revenue goal.
+Let’s look at an example of this.
+Let’s say that the organization’s objectives include increasing revenue per customer.
+In this situation, if sales request a product widget that enables them to sell add-ons, it’s clear this request trumps others that don’t directly contribute to the revenue goal.

 When you tell someone outside of product management that their idea will be “added to the backlog,” how do you think they interpret that?
-I suspect they visualize the closing scene from Raiders of the Lost Ark, in which the ark is shelved in some giant warehouse, never to see the light of day.
-While some ideas deserve such a fate, you should be completely open about what is included—and excluded—in your roadmap.
+I suspect they visualize it being shelved in some giant warehouse, never to see the light of day.
+While some ideas deserve that fate, that’s not the impression you want to give.
+One of the best ways to avoid this is to be completely open about what is included and excluded in your product roadmap.

 Don’t forget that your roadmap can and should be used for self-promotion.
 Put a big checkmark on completed projects and include results data, such as a project’s effect on your net promoter score or conversion rates.